Don-Stevenson/lighthouse-web-notesNov25/README.md

 # Don Stevenson's Notes

-# This is an H1 header (largest)
-###### This is an H6 header (smallest)

 ## Summary

-This repository contains all of the notes taken by Don Stevenson for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Don Stevenson](https://github.com/Don-Stevenson) for the Lighthouse Labs Web Development Bootcamp.